bluebirdsan/ArchComp/comparison.md

 ### ARMv2

-It used the ARM instructon set.
+It used the ARM instructon set architecture.
 It had 3 branch, 16 data-processing, 6 multiplication, 1 miscellaneous arithmetic, 2 status register access, 17 load/store, 2 semaphore, 2 exception-generating, 5 coprocessor instructions.
 A total of 54 instructions.

 ### MIPS R2000

-It used the MIPS I instruction set architecture (ISA).
+It used the MIPS I instruction set architecture.
 It had 18 arithmetic, 6 shift, 8 muliplication/division, 12 load/store, 12 jump and branch and 16 other instructions, a total of 72 isntructions.
 The ISA had three types: R - register, I - immediate, and J - jump.